MitchTalmadge/CS-3505-Spreadsheet-Client/SpaceWars/Resources/README.txt

 We created a "Factory" for our SpaceWarsClient (controller) that prevents the user from accidentally interacting with a SpaceWarsClient instance that did not connect successfully.

-Extra Game Mode:
-Our additional game mode is that when a ship dies 20 projectiles are sent out in a circle from where the ship died.
-The ship that died can score points if these projectiles kill another ship.
-It makes for a considerably riskier game and as well looks pretty cool.